snipher-marube/DjangoTodoApp2022/README.md

 # DjangoTodoApp2022
-This my simple Todo website with CRUD operations
+This is my simple Todo website with CRUD operations For practice on CRUD operations in Django
+The repository is open for Contributions